Marcus Hook, Pennsylvania: 20th century

 Sun Oil Company opened the Marcus Hook refinery in 1901 to refine crude oil brought by ship from Texas.
 It was the first of seven major refineries that made up the largest fuel-manufacturing center in the Northeast.
 The refinery was closed in 2011 due to deteriorating market conditions.
 The refinery was reopened as Marcus Hook Industrial Complex operated by Energy Transfer Partners.
 Processing Marcellus Shale gas transferred via the Mariner East and Mariner XL Pipelines.

 In 1910, the American Viscose Corporation opened a plant in Marcus Hook for the production of rayon and other synthetic fibers.
+The company also built an "Industrial Village" to house some of its workers.

 On February 4, 1932, the MS Bidwell, a motor tanker belonging to Sun Oil, exploded and burned at the Sinclair Dock while tanks were being cleaned of residual crude oil in preparation for loading of gasoline.
 The first explosion occurred at 12:20 am and was followed by three more explosions within 25 minutes, resulting in 17 or 18 dead, including the entire crew and captain, and four were injured.
 The disaster induced Sun Oil to develop cargo tank inerting and install it on all their ships beginning the following year, in 1933.

 Geography

-Marcus Hook is located along the southern border of Delaware County, Pennsylvania at (39.8182, -75.4155).
+Marcus Hook is located along the southern border of Delaware County, Pennsylvania, at (39.8182, -75.4155).
 It is bordered to the northwest by Lower Chichester Township, including the community of Linwood, to the northeast by the borough of Trainer, to the southeast across the Delaware River by Gloucester County, New Jersey, and to the southwest by New Castle County, Delaware.
 The southern border of Marcus Hook is part of the Twelve-Mile Circle border between Pennsylvania and Delaware.

-According to the U.S. Census Bureau, Marcus Hook has a total area of 4.2 sqkm, 2.9 sqkm of which is land and 1.3 sqkm, or 31.63%, of which is water.
+According to the U.S. Census Bureau, Marcus Hook has a total area of 4.2 sqkm, of which 1.3 sqkm, or 31.63%, is covered by water.
 The lowest point in the state of Pennsylvania is located on the Delaware River in Marcus Hook, where it flows out of Pennsylvania and into Delaware.
 The borough has a humid subtropical climate (Cfa) and average monthly temperatures range from 33.1 °F in January to 77.9 °F in July.
 The hardiness zone is 7b.